-- Open your essay with a quote

-- Use sentences like: "In this essay I will....."

 - Use words that are new to you

 - Repeat your Resume

 - Say that you need money outright

-- Have an exact same essay for every application - tailor your essay!
+- Have an exact same essay for every application tailor your essay!

 Example Scholarship Essay Questions

 - Describe one specific example of your leadership ability. - Describe why you wish to obtain an education and why you are deserving of a scholarship. - Describe what influenced your decision to pursue your chosen career. - What personal information do you wish to share with the scholarship selection committees?